Skip to content →

 Technical Support: The psychologist intern is issued a laptop computer, school iPad, and has access to all of the audiovisual, computer-related, technical and other hardware, software, and services available to all employees.

-Training Materials and Equipment: The psychologist intern has access to all commonly used assessment instruments, technical manuals, and computer-scoring programs, including SB-5, WISC-V, WAIS-IV, WIAT-III, WASI, WMS, DAS-II, MACI, YSR/CBCL/TRF, BASC-3, MMPI-A, MMPI-II, BRIEF-2, SRS-2, ASRS-2, Beck Youth Inventories, Thematic Apperception Test, etc. Electronic scoring is available for nearly all assessment and bilingual assessment materials are available for several rating scales.
+Training Materials and Equipment: The psychologist intern has access to all commonly used assessment instruments, technical manuals, and computer-scoring programs, including SB-5, WISC-V, WAIS-IV, WIAT-4, WASI, WMS, DAS-II, MACI, BASC-3, MMPI-A, MMPI-II, BRIEF-2, SRS-2, ASRS-2, Beck Youth Inventories, etc. Electronic scoring is available for nearly all assessment and bilingual assessment materials are available for several rating scales.

 Clerical Support: The in-building special education clerk is the primary clerical assistant for the psychologist staff and psychologist intern, but other department clerical assistants provide support, as-needed.
 Secretarial and support staff members perform varied roles including providing support to schedule parent conferences, IEP meetings, individual/group counseling sessions, and other appointments for the intern.